June 22, 2021

 At Facebook, we believe protecting the privacy and security of people’s data is the responsibility of everyone at the company.

 That’s why we have built our cross-product Privacy Review process, by which we assess privacy risks that involve the collection, use, or sharing of people’s information.
-The process is also designed to help identify and identify and mitigate the privacy risks we identify, including features and products driven by AI.
+The process is also designed to help identify and mitigate the privacy risks we identify, including features and products driven by AI.
 We recently published an in-depth progress update on our company-wide privacy efforts, going into greater detail about our review process and the eight core Privacy Expectations that serve as its foundation.

 Over the next several years, we’ll leverage the centralized tools we’ve developed to help manage the Privacy Review process to support continued investment in infrastructure improvements that will systematize the process of enforcing our privacy decisions.
 These changes will move more human-driven processes to automated ones that will make it easier to consistently enforce our privacy commitments across our products and services, including those driven by AI.